brighthonor/portfolio/README.md

-# Portfolio - Sanghyun Yi
+# Portfolio - Dooyong Kim
-This repository is for portfolio pages of Sanghyun Yi.
+This repository is for portfolio pages of Dooyong Kim.
 It's developed under `React + Vite + TypeScript`.

 ## History
 - 231115